 Organization is key to a clutter-free space.
 It helps maximize your space, give everything its proper place, and maintain order in your home.
 That said, here are several effective tips to easily organize your home.

 Build Floating Shelves

-Clear up the floor space in your house by taking advantage of open walls areas.
+Clear up the floor space in your house by taking advantage of open wall areas.
 Build floating shelves in your living room, kitchen, bathroom, or bedroom to organize your stuff.
-Floating shelves are especially convenient for storing books, pictures frames, DVDs, and decor pieces in the living room.
+Floating shelves are especially convenient for storing books, picture frames, DVDs, and decor pieces in the living room.

 In the kitchen, build floating shelves near the counter to make your pots, pans, mugs, and utensils accessible.
 You can also install some in your bathroom to store towels, tissue, and bath essentials.
 Floating shelves are ideal for maximizing and organizing tiny spaces.

 Use hooks to organize your coats, jackets, hats, sweaters, or bags.
 You can install them at the back of your front door and bedroom door to help you let go of that habit of throwing clothes on that one chair or on your bed.

 You can also add hooks on the kitchen backsplash to hang spatulas and cooking paraphernalia, making them more accessible when you need them.
 Install some in your bathroom to have somewhere to dry your used yet clean bath towel so you can reuse them and save water and laundry soap.

 If you’re sick of dealing with tangled chargers, earphones, and wires, use hooks to hang them separately and forever avoid knotty messes.
 Hooks are some of the best organizers as they’re super cheap and ultraeasy to install.